Budget Forecasting in Project Management: How to do it?

 In the event of negotiations or a commercial gesture, you could offer a reduction in the original sale price of the project.

-Remember to indicate this in your system to update the budget forecasting.
+Remember to indicate this in your system to update the budget landing.
 In this way, the projected turnover will be reduced accordingly.

 Stafiz allows you to record these discounts directly in the invoices tab: the calculation is automatic!